An exposition on the supersimplicity of certain expansions of the additive group of the integers: The setting

-Analogously, we define \emph{basic} formulae in the language $\LL_P^+$ as formulae of the form for some finite subset $J$ of $\N$.
+for some finite subsets $I$ and $J$ of $\N$.
 By an abuse of notation, we say that a basic $\LL_P$-formula (resp. a basic $\LL_P^+$-formula) is over the $\LL_P^+$-substructure $A$ if it is an instance of a basic $\LL_P$-formula (resp. a basic $\LL_P^+$-formula) with parameters in $A$. \end{definition}